Skip to main content

 What happens if I do not have an LPA?

-If you do not have an LPA and you lose the mental capacity then an application may be required to the Court of Protection for one person to be appointed as your Deputy.
+If you do not have an LPA and you lose mental capacity then an application may be required to the Court of Protection for one person to be appointed as your Deputy.
 This process can be time consuming and often takes several months.
 During this period your bank accounts and other assets may be inaccessible to you and your family.

 Court of Protection applications can be very expensive – the Court Fee alone is £371.